Bayesian estimation in multiple comparisons

 3 Methods

 In this section, I provide a brief introduction to Bayesian data analysis and review the packages that will be used in Section 4.
-I assume some level of familiarity with the R language (R Core Team, 2024) and with the tidyverse package (Wickham et al., 2019).

 3.1 A brief review of Bayesian data analysis